data-integrations/wrangler/docs/directives/index-split.md

-# Index Split
+# Indexsplit

-INDEXSPLIT directive splits a string at a given index in two substrings.
+The `indexsplit` directive splits a string at a given index into two substrings.

 ## Deprecated

-Please use [SPLIT-TO-COLUMNS](split-to-columns.md) or [PARSE-AS-FIXED-LENGTH](fixed-length-parser.md) directives.
+Use the [split-to-columns](split-to-columns.md) or [parse-as-fixed-length](fixed-length-parser.md) directives instead.